 What do giraffes eat?
 Their diet is highly varied and includes over 100 different plant species!
 Not only do they enjoy meals like acacia leaves and buds, but also the occasional apple or sweet melon to give them a delicious sugary treat.
 So if you were ever wondering what giraffes eat – now you know!

 5. Giraffes are native to Africa and can be found in savannas, woodlands, and forests

 What’s an ideal giraffe habitat?
 Giraffes are native to Africa and can be found in the savannas, woodlands, and forests of the continent.
 Are giraffes endangered?
 You might ask, and unfortunately, these gentle giants are also known as one of the world’s most endangered animals, however, due to recent protective measures their numbers have been increasing again over the last few years.

 Did you ever wonder how fast can a giraffe run?
 These lanky giants can run at a speed of 35mph and sleep just 5-30 minutes per day.

 How long do giraffes live?
 In the wild, a giraffe’s lifespan typically extends up to around 25 years.
 That's quite a long run for such an enormous and peculiar-looking animal.

-Giraffes are sure to steal your heart and make you marvel at their magnificence.
+Giraffes are sure to steal your heart and make you marvel at their magnificence

-It's clear that we need to do more to help conserve this wild species.
+Did you enjoy these facts about giraffes?
+Help us do more to help conserve this wild species.
 The good news is that you can help too! - Help their conservation and secure a future for giraffes.
 To keep learning, and to help the conservation and recovery of giraffes, get our newest Trek giraffe-tracking bracelet.
 Each bracelet comes with a different giraffe to track so you can gain knowledge of their amazing stories, age, and family they belong to.

 Plus, a portion of all proceeds is donated to the Somali Giraffe Project, which focuses on the conservation and recovery of this majestic animal through research, education, and community involvement!